Non 12 Step Treatment Options: Alternatives to AA

 Not everyone struggling with substance use is aiming for total abstinence.
 For some, the idea of moderation is learning to reduce or manage consumption and feels more achievable, realistic, and personally empowering.
 Instead of seeing any use as a failure, moderation-based approaches focus on harm reduction and building healthier habits over time.

 But what is moderation?
 It involves setting clear, safe limits on alcohol or drug use to avoid harmful consequences.
 It encourages self-awareness, accountability, and intentional decision-making, rather than relying on strict abstinence.
-The goal is to create a balanced lifestyle, one where substances no longer control you.
+The ;al is to create a balanced lifestyle, one where substances no longer control you.

 Programs that support this model include: